zioan/pp4_GreenLocalVeggies/README.md

 Comprehensive testing has been conducted to ensure the functionality, usability, and reliability of this Django e-commerce application.
 My testing approach includes:

+- Code Validation: Ensuring adherence to best practices and standards
+- Lighthouse Testing: Performance, accessibility, best practices, SEO
 - User Story Testing: Verification of features against defined user stories
 - Manual Testing: Thorough checks across various browsers
 - Automated Testing: Automated tests for critical components

 For detailed information on the testing procedures, results, and ongoing test plans, please refer to the [TESTING.md](TESTING.md) file.
 This document provides in-depth coverage of the testing methodologies, including specific test cases, browser compatibility results, and the outcomes of the automated test suites.

+Note on testing delivery functionality:

+Since Green Local Veggies is intended to sell products in a specific area, a customer should register only if the delivery address matches the area (26655 Westerstede - Germany).
+The system does not check the delivery address when a customer registers.
+If a fictitious street name and house number are entered, this can influence the ability of "Go to address" from the courier dashboard to work correctly.
+Using the demo accounts with the delivery address already set up is recommended for testing the full functionality of the application.
+The "Go to address" button in the courier dashboard uses Google Maps to generate a route from the courier's location to the delivery address.

 [Go to Table of Contents](#table-of-contents)